 AGAIN, a homeschool diploma is EQUAL in validity under Ohio law.

 A high school diploma is simply a ceremonial document that attests to the fact that he or she has completed your legal homeschool’s high school requirements (see the explanation in the last question).
 You have always been legally allowed to issue your own diploma (either print your own at home, or use a diploma printing service).
 You are the school.
 You are the administration of your school.
 It is your right to create and print your own ceremonial document for your school.
-The ONLY change with this law, is that IF the validity of your child’s high school diploma is challenged by a college or workplace, he or she can show their last compulsory age letter of excusal to "prove" to any naysayers that you homeschooled according to state law, and as such, your diploma is as valid as a diploma from the school down the road.
-It does not make your ceremonial document any more legal than one printed for the school down the road.
-It is simply something to hold in your back pocket to show if anyone questions the legality of homeschooling.

 Remember, Ohio is a notification state, not an approval state, and there is NO wait time, despite what the staff of the school or e-school might try to say.
 Once you have sent in your notification (send it certified with return signature receipt, as stated in the Primer), you can keep your children home and begin homeschooling the same day.
 (See the info above in #11 concerning curriculum choices.)
 If you continue receiving phone calls about absences, call the school to remind them that your children are no longer enrolled, ask them to contact the superintendent (who is sent your notification paperwork) if they have questions, and then you can ignore or block the number.

 See the steps outlined above for withdrawing from an online/charter school.
+Notification goes to the local district superintendent only, not the open enrolled school.

-The only thing you *should* do additionally, is call after hours and leave a voice mail with your open enrolled school, letting them know you have notified to homeschool, and if they have any questions, to contact your local district superintendent.
+The only thing you *should* do additionally, as a courtesy, is call after hours and leave a voice mail with your open enrolled school, letting them know you have notified to homeschool, and if they have any questions, to contact your local district superintendent.
 This is not a legal step, but simply helping the open enrolled school with navigating their own internal processes.
 There is no legal form for this, as it is just a courtesy.

 Do not feel like you need to provide any information other than that your child is being withdrawn from the open enrolled school.
 They do not NEED to know that you are homeschooling, and they most certainly do not need to know your curriculum choices.
 If you want to fill out a withdrawal form instead of calling to leave a voice mail, write "N/A" through any request for such information.

 See the steps outlined above for withdrawing from an online/charter school.
+Notification goes to the local district superintendent only, not the private school.

 Do not feel like you need to provide any information other than that your child is being withdrawn.
 They do not NEED to know that you are homeschooling, and they most certainly do not need to know your curriculum choices.
 Write "N/A" through any request for such information.